rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- Antonio Davis plays in the All-Star Game for the first and only time in his career, representing the Raptors alongside Vince Carter.
 - The Raptors win their first ever playoff series, beating the Knicks in game 5 of the first round.
+- The second round against the Philadelphia 76ers starts well, with a game 1 victory.
+In game 3, Vince Carter sets the franchise record for most points scored in a playoff game, putting up 50 against the Sixers.
-- Vince Carter misses the final shot in game 7 of the second round (vs. 76ers).
+- Vince Carter misses the final shot in game 7 of the second round.
 This playoffs run becomes the team's deepest run for many years, and the Raps will not surpass this point until the 2015-16 season.
-- The Vancouver Grizzlies move to Memphis, making the Raptors the only NBA team in Canada.
 - Vince Carter is named to the All-NBA Second Team.
-- Antonio Davis plays in the All-Star Game for the first and only time in his career, representing the Raptors alongside Vince Carter.
-- On May 11 th , 2001, Vince Carter sets the franchise record for most points scored in a playoff game, putting up 50 against the Philadelphia 76ers.

 </MainText>